AlexanderHerlan/syncpy/README.md

 The **username** setting MUST always be set.
 It should be the user name of an account on the remote Linux server you are connecting to, no matter what authentication scheme you are using.

-The last 2 variables in this example are covered in the Authentication section below:
+The last 2 settings in this example are covered in the Authentication section below:

 Authentication